 CPT II modifiers are unique to CPT II codes and may be used to report measures by appending the appropriate modifier to a CPT II code as specified for a given measure.
-The modifiers for a code are mutually exclusive and their use is guided by the measure's coding instructions, which are included in the numerator coding section of the measure specifications.
+The modifiers for a code cannot be combined and their use is guided by the measure's coding instructions, which are included in the numerator coding section of the measure specifications.
 Use of the modifiers is unique to CPT II codes and may not be used with other types of CPT codes.
 Only CPT II modifiers may be appended to CPT II codes.
-Descriptions of each modifier are provided below to help identify circumstances when the use of an exclusion modifier may be appropriate.
-Note that in a pay-forreporting model, accurate reporting on all selected applicable measures counts the same, whether reporting that the clinical action was performed or not.
+Descriptions of each modifier are provided below to help identify circumstances when the use of a modifier may be appropriate.
+Note that reporting an exclusion or reporting modifier will alter an eligible professional's performance rate; however, Physician Quality Reporting is a pay-for-reporting model.
+As such, accurate reporting on all selected measures will count toward incentive, whether the clinical action is reported as complete or not complete (or performance met or not met).